qqbethdavid/Common-Names-Convention-and-How-to-s-/README.md

    - Tagalog, rank 2, Philippines
    - English, rank 2, Philippines

    You will need to correct this because there should only be one name ranked as 2.
-In this case, English becomes rank 3 instead even if in Ethnologue it says that English is a National language and has status 1.
 We check the population speaking both languages in Ethnologue.
-Let's say in our case Ethnologue says there are more people speaking Tagalog than English, so we always follow the "one name ranked 1 or 2" rule.
+Let us say in our case Ethnologue says there are more people speaking Tagalog than English, so we always follow the "one name ranked 1 or 2" rule.
 Thus it should be<br/>
-		Tagalog, rank 2, Philippines
+   - Tagalog, rank 2, Philippines
-		English, rank 3, Philippines
+   - English, rank 3, Philippines

-3. In the case of a reference listing 3 or more names in the national language, one of them should be ranked 2, the rest should be ranked 3.
+2. In the case of a reference listing 3 or more names in the national/official language, one of them should be ranked 2, the rest should be ranked 3.

-4. Trade names are mostly for ornamental fishes.
+3. Trade names are mostly for ornamental fishes.
 Trade name refers to fishes/nonfishes being imported hence, the name ‘trade’.
 Tick the box if the reference says it is the trade name.

-## Assumed rules (which are based on common sense, I guess)
+### Assumed rules (which are based on common sense, I guess)
-1. Caution in tagging ‘Global’ to names that are found in websites and other references.
+1. Caution in tagging ‘Global’ to common names that are found in websites and other references.
 We cannot tag as "Global" names

-   1.1.
-Which do not say anything about the country it is from.
+   - Which do not say anything about the country it is from.

-   1.2.
-And the country where the name originates from is vaguely described in the reference (e.g. there are two or three
-        countries that the author included in his study and it is not indicated where the sampling was done).
+   - And the country where the common name originates from is vaguely described in the reference (e.g. there are two or three countries that the author included in his study and it is not indicated where the sampling was done).

-   1.3.
-Or you cannot say for sure what country it is because there is some conflict between the site where the experiment
-        was done and the nationality of the author.
+   - Or you cannot say for sure what country it is because there is some conflict between the site where the experiment or sampling was done and the nationality of the author.

-Check the Wiki for one case handled in common names.
+_Check the Wiki for one case handled in common names._